Register user

 ### Confirm the registered state [#confirm-the-registered-state]

-After confirmation and indexing, the user status changes to **Registered**.
+After the transaction is confirmed and indexed, the user status changes to Registered.
 The user can now receive trusted issuer claims and can pass asset eligibility checks when the required claims and compliance rules also pass.

 </Step>